hailinzeng/hailinzeng.github.com/_posts/2013-07-10-how-to-build-static-site-on-github.md

     export PATH=$PATH:/var/lib/gems/1.8/bin #Add RVM to PATH for scripting

 At last, the jekyll works!

 **Create a blog**

-creat a site by **Jekyll new myblog**.
+create a site by **Jekyll new myblog**.
 It will generate default files/folders，mainly includes

     _config.yml : jekyll main configuration
     _layouts : layout template